PsyLinkist/s.1810-2023/note.md

     A: https://pdos.csail.mit.edu/6.1810/2023/lec/l-usingvm.pdf

 - Q: RISC-V distinguishes three kinds of page faults, does xv6 do the same?
 If so, how?
 And what kind of page fault is it when write the un-writeable?
-    A: No, xv6 just kills them all.
+    A: Yes, but xv6 just kills them all instead of do something for it.
 Store/AMO page fault.

 - Q: How to fetch the corresponding pte to the current page fault?
     A: `stval` stores the virtual address that caused the fault, fetch it by `r_stval()`. `walk()` find the pte.